HendriSA/WSB-TOR/README.md

 # WSB-TOR
- Config and script files for tor Windows Sandbox Environment
+ Configuration and script files for a Tor Windows Sandbox Environment